contaware/py-docs-notes/README.md

 Strings can either be single-quoted or double-quoted and can contain backslash escapes like `\\`  `\'`  `\"`  `\r` `\n` `\t`.
 Use `\ooo` for the octal character `ooo` and `\xhh` for the hex character `hh`.
 Unicode characters are represented with `\uxxxx` or `\Uxxxxxxxx`.
 Strings prefixed with `r` or `R` are raw strings which treat backslashes as literal characters.
 Strings prefixed by `f` or `F` are f-strings which allow embedding expressions inside string literals.
 It's also possible to combine the prefixes to get raw f-strings.

-To have a string span multiple lines, place a backslash at the end of the lines or to have the newlines in the string, surround in triple-quotes.
+To have a **string span multiple lines**, place a backslash at the end of the lines or to have the newlines in the string, surround in **triple-quotes**.

 Making strings: